The Complete Travel Guide to Lapland & Rovaniemi, Finland

 Short answer: absolutely yes!
 Lapland is one of those rare destinations that lives up to its Arctic magic.
 The combination of the Northern Lights, genuine Arctic wilderness, unique cultural experiences, and the sheer novelty of the landscape makes it a bucket-list trip unlike anywhere else in Europe.

-OUR TAKE We came home asking ourselves why we didnβt stay longer.
-Three days is enough to get a real taste, but five or six lets you breathe it in.
+OUR TAKE We came home asking ourselves why we didn’t stay longer.
+Three days is enough to get a taste, but looking back, five or six days would have let us experience more and given us some more time to relax and just take everything in.

 How to Travel to Lapland, Finland